loevans/Penetration-Testing-1/WK16_Submission_File_LE.md

   - This information can be usefule to an attacker dur to being able to perform social engineering attacks, ie., email phishing, directly to the CEO and other executives.

 #### Step 2: DNS and Domain Discovery

-The reconnaissance phase of a penetration test is possibly the most important phase of the engagement.
-Without a clear understanding of your client's assets, vulnerabilities can go unnoticed and later exploited.

-- Navigate to `centralops.net`.

 - Enter the IP address for `demo.testfire.net` into Domain Dossier and answer the following questions based on the results: